Accu-Chek SmartGuide sensor

 The sensor requires calibration to provide you with the most accurate readings possible:

-• An uncalibrated sensor will be in Trend Mode.
+- An uncalibrated sensor will be in Trend Mode.
 You can see CGM values but should not use them for therapy decisions.

-• A calibrated sensor will be in Therapy Mode.
+- A calibrated sensor will be in Therapy Mode.
 You can use the confirmed values to make decisions (such as insulin dosing).

 The sensor mode appears under the CGM value on the Home screen.

-There are 2 modes of CGM values: Trend Mode and Therapy Mode.
 The mode the sensor is currently in is indicated directly below the CGM value on the Home screen.

 When the sensor is in Trend Mode the following applies:

-• CGM values should not be used to make therapy decisions, such as insulin dosing.
+- CGM values should not be used to make therapy decisions, such as insulin dosing.

-• CGM values can be used only to see trends and as a general reference.
+- CGM values can be used only to see trends and as a general reference.

-When the sensor in is Therapy Mode the following applies:
+When the sensor is in Therapy Mode the following applies:

-• CGM values can be used to make therapy decisions, such as insulin dosing.
+- CGM values can be used to make therapy decisions, such as insulin dosing.